 Clay Hollis is a Texas-native, born in the Rio Grande Valley and raised in San Antonio.
 Growing up in Texas, Clay began pursuing music at a young age.
 At just seventeen, Hollis hit the road, selling merchandise for Jon Wolfe.
 While on tour with the Texas-country star, Clay discovered a career in music, and touring was his passion.
 He soon left Wolfe’s team to begin his own journey.

 In 2017, Clay Hollis released his self-titled debut EP.
 With help from Nashville hit writers, like Bart Butler and Jon Pardi, Clay found radio success with four top ten singles: Look Who’s Hurting Now, Hard Headed Heart, Can’t Let a Good Thing Get Away, and Strait to Jones.
 With a few radio singles and an old guitar, Hollis hit the road to play honky-tonks across Texas.

-His newest effort is Honkytonk Highway, a strong 6-track EP that highlights his rich vocals and appreciation for honky-tonk driven guitars.
+In 2020, Clay released Honkytonk Highway, a strong 6-track EP that highlights his rich vocals and appreciation for honky-tonk driven guitars.
 At 21-minutes in length, Hollis covers a lot of territory.
 The EP includes slow burners like “Ask Me Again” to upbeat tracks like “Here I Go Again.”
-Inspired by ‘90s country foundations, with a modern country sound – Clay Hollis has made himself a familiar presence in the Texas-country scene.
-The recent release has already generated one top ten Texas radio single with Here I Go Again.
+Inspired by ‘90s country foundations, with a modern country sound.

-Over the years, Hollis has been captivating fans playing alongside country music mainstays, Jon Wolfe, Kevin Fowler and many more.
+Over the years, Hollis has been captivating fans playing alongside country music mainstays, Randall King, Kevin Fowler and many more.